matiasscorsetti/drift/README.md

 **Data Drift Detection**

-Drift estimator for multiple columns using cluster sampling and weight weights
+Drift estimator for multiple columns using cluster sampling and weights

 It is based on an ADWIN (ADaptive WINdowing) model for each column of a dataframe.
 ADWIN is an adaptive sliding window algorithm for detecting changes, and keep up-to-date statistics on a data stream.